 Next application deadline: August 1, 2019 (for fall 2019 matriculation)

 Note: In accordance with mandates of the New York State Board of Regents, St. Lawrence University is applying for re-registration of its graduate program, M.Ed. in Educational Leadership, to be re-categorized as a Master of Arts degree in Leadership.
 The program description published here and in the 2019-2020 Graduate Catalog will be reviewed by the New York State Education Department (NYSED), pending approval by the St. Lawrence University Faculty, with anticipated approval by 2020.
-New students should attend Orientation in August and scheduled advising appointments with the Program Coordinator before each academic semester for details about program requirements, as there may be changes as a result of the approval process.
+New students should attend Orientation in August and schedule advising appointments with the Program Coordinator before each academic semester for details about program requirements, as there may be changes as a result of the approval process.
 During the NYSED review process, beginning Fall 2019, this program plan for the Master of Arts in Leadership curriculum will be piloted.
 Students accepted to the original Master of Education in Educational Leadership program in 2018 or 2019 are assured reciprocity and course requirement compatibility with the new program plan.

 *Letter designators next to course titles indicate to students that a course offering meets this requirement.
 This can be seen on the Course Catalog.
 Professors may apply to the Program Coordinator to meet the standards of a particular designation for their course.
 One course in each of the required areas is offered each fall and spring, with summer course titles and designators determined by student need.

 One (1) essential project course, either: Great Books Course (*GB) -OR- Capstone Writing Project Course (CS)

 Two (2) courses minimum in Historical Foundations & Theory (TH)